1. Medical & Health Disclaimer

 - You are under the age of 18

-- You are currently taking prescription medications that affect metabolism, appetite, or fluid balance
+- You are taking prescription medications that affect metabolism, appetite, or fluid balance

 - You are recovering from surgery or a period of illness

-Do not disregard or delay professional medical advice because of information you found on this website.
-MacrosMeasure assumes no liability for health outcomes, dietary decisions, or any consequences arising from reliance on our results.
+Do not disregard or delay professional medical advice because of information found on this website.
+MacrosMeasure assumes no liability for health outcomes or consequences arising from reliance on our results.

 2. Accuracy & Formula Limitations